-Effectiveness - Takes care of existing plants, but new ones sprout each year
+Effectiveness - Takes care of existing plants, but new ones sprout each year unless reseeding is prevented and the area is sufficiently replanted.

 - Pull or cut plants in winter while soil is unfrozen? - Pull or cut rosettes in spring before they flower? - Cut or mow plants when they start to flower? - REMOVE any plants with flowers, as seeds can still develop on cut stems - To compost or not to compost? (allelopathic? seeds!) - Be persistent! - Garlic mustard is a ruderal species (opportunistic; highly adapted to taking advantage of a temporary availability of resources, usually due to disturbance)